dariusur/SpectrumAnalyzer/README.md

 </div>

 ## How it works?
-This project consists of three parts:
+The system consists of three parts:
-1. External hardware.
+1. External hardware (microphone, amplifier, passive components).
-2. Internal hardware.
+2. Internal hardware (reconfigurable hardware inside the FPGA described by Verilog code).
-3. Software.
+3. Software (Python script that runs on PC).

 <div align="center">